Roydl/Crypto/README.md

 # Roydl.Crypto

-Provides functionality for data encryption and decryption.
+Classes for data encryption and decryption.